 • Company Name

 • Postal Address:

 • Street address of factory or warehouse:

-• Contact Person: (position)
+• Contact Person:(position)

 • Phone Number:

 • Fax Number:

+• Product Name:

-- Product Name: - Product Classification: liquid/solid (delete one) (See Product Classification attached).
+• Product Classification: liquid/solid (delete one) (See Product Classification attached).
 Note: The schedule is not exhaustive, but if you use a term in the scheme it should comply with that definition.

-1. AGRICULTURAL RISK DECLARATIONS

-I declare that the fertiliser which is the subject of this application:

-- meets the requirements of the ACVM Group of MPI and a copy of evidence of this is attached. - does not contain microorganisms at pathogenic levels or any other plant or animal pest that is likely to promote pest or disease transmission. - that when used as recommended it will not result in residues in food products that violate New Zealand or overseas limits. - that when used as recommended it will not result in animal health or animal welfare issues.
+1. AGRICULTURAL RISK DECLARATIONS I declare that the fertiliser which is the subject of this application: meets the requirements of the ACVM Group of MPI and a copy of evidence of this is attached. does not contain microorganisms at pathogenic levels or any other plant or animal pest that is likely to promote pest or disease transmission. that when used as recommended it will not result in residues in food products the violate New Zealand or overseas limits. that when used as recommended it will not result in animal health or animal welfare issues.

-(Cianatura) (Signature)
+(Sig nature) (Name)

+(Dat re)